philipwilcox/Dino-Comics-Reader/README.md

 * add a limit to how many history items are kept
 * Add some way to "reject" a remote state update, and get better control over when this happen
 * TV/Mac support for fun
+* try to debug cloudkit notification listener stuff in addition to timer-based world